wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/04-extending-the-wp-rest-api.md

 The WP REST API allows you to create or update custom fields when creating or updating data.

-This is possible by passing an object of key/value pairs to the meta property of the model you're working with.
+This is possible by passing an object of key/value pairs to the meta property of the post type you're working with.

 However, in order to use a custom field, you have to register it first.
 This is done using the [register_meta function](https://developer.wordpress.org/reference/functions/register_meta/).